jupyter-ai-contrib/jupyter-scheduler-k8s/README.md

 ## How It Works

-1. Schedule notebook jobs through JupyterLab UI (runs locally)
+1. Schedule notebook jobs through JupyterLab UI
-2. jupyter-scheduler-k8s sends job to your Kubernetes cluster (local or cloud)
+2. Files uploaded to S3 bucket for storage
-3. Notebook executes in isolated container with dependencies
+3. Kubernetes job downloads files, executes notebook in isolated pod
-4. Results return to JupyterLab for download
+4. Results uploaded back to S3, then downloaded to JupyterLab for download and are accessible through the UI

 **Key features:**
+- **S3 storage** - files survive Kubernetes cluster or Jupyter Server failures.
+Supports any S3-compatible storage like AWS S3, MinIO, GCS with S3 API, and so on
 - Parameter injection for notebook customization
 - Multiple output formats (HTML, PDF, etc.)
 - Works with any Kubernetes cluster (Kind, minikube, EKS, GKE, AKS)